AviatrixSystems/terraform-provider-aviatrix/website/docs/index.html.markdown

 * `controller_ip` - (Required) This is Aviatrix controller's public IP.
 It must be provided.
 * `username` - (Required) This is  Aviatrix account username which will be used to ogin to Aviatrix controller.
 It must be provided.
 * `password` - (Required) This is Aviatrix account's password corresponding to above username.
 * `skip_version_validation` - (Optional) Default: false.
-If set to true, it skips checking whether current Terraform branch supports current controller version.
+If set to true, it skips checking whether current Terraform provider supports current Controller version.

 ## Import